 According to Forbes, educational and E Learning Videos are on the rise like never before.
 Now that people are home more often, there is a greater incentive to earn certifications and advance their careers.
 This also applies to businesses.
 Now, rather than scheduling an in-person training course, where hours of production may be interrupted, and a trainer will need to be hired, a company can easily send employees links where the employees can then watch and learn whenever they have time.

-Not only do instructional videos help to train employees on the proper uses of products or software, but studies have shown that this training has other positive impacts.
+Not only do instructional videos help to train employees on the proper uses of products or software, but studies have shown that training video productions has other positive impacts.
 These impacts include a boost in morale, competitiveness, and communication.

 For example, if one business wants to sell to another a software capable of compacting data, then it would be in the selling business’s interest to offer instructional videos on how the software works.
 This way, the business purchasing the software will have greater confidence that their investment will pay off, knowing that their employees will be able to handle the new application.